In the Legislature

 Throughout his tenure in the legislature, Roger has earned Maryland's highest honors, including: Labor Legislator of the Year (2008 and 2012), Hero of Working Families, Champion of Working Families, Maryland Consumer Rights Hall of Fame, numerous certificates of appreciation and honorable mentions, and he has the unique distinction of holding the No. 1 "Lifetime Environmental Rating" in the Senate by both the Maryland League of Conservation Voters and by Environment Maryland.
 In 2012, Roger received the "Adrian Theophilus Westney Religious Freedom Award" by the Adventist Columbia Union Conference.
 In 2013 he received the Melvin J. Berman Hebrew Academy's "Shofar Award," and in 2014 he received Legislator of the Year for expanding Medicaid pediatriacric reimbursements from the Maryland Anesthisiologists Association.
 Lastly, Roger was named an honorary member of the International Brotherhood of Electrical Workers union (IBEW Local 26, AFL-CIO) for his tireless work advancing skilled-labor opportunities in Maryland.
 Notably, he is only the third person to have been made an honorary member, and is the only elected official in the union's 120-year history to be receive such an honor.

-He has successfully authored numerous important laws, including: the "Genetic Non-Discrimination Act", addressing health care discrimination in obtaining insurance; the "Apprenticeship Opportunities Act", addressing skilled labor workforce development opportunities; the landmark "Shift Breaks" bill, guaranteeing adequate paid rest breaks for retail employees; the "Retaliatory Evictions" reform bill (SB 620), strengthening protections for home renters; the "Phosphorus Penalties" bill (SB 751), strengthening environmental penalties for violations of the 2007 ban; the "Security Clearance Tax Credit" bill, a $2 million annual tax credit for workers and businesses seeking high-security federal contracts; the "Montgomery County Housing Opportunities Commission labor contract" bill (MC 814-08 / HB 946); the "Homeowners' Tax Fairness In Eminent Domain Proceedings Act"; the "Maryland Organic Transition Investment Opportunities Act"; expansion of the "Maryland Antitrust Act"; hundreds of thousands of dollars in funding for the Homecreast House senior assisted living facility, the Silver Spring Jewish Center, the Cardinal McCarrick Center, St. Luke's House; and State Budget amendments to advance pensions, health care, women's reproductive rights, "aging in place" funding for Seniors, and other social services.
+He has successfully authored numerous important laws, including: "Jake's Law," among the toughest distracted driving laws in the nation; the "Genetic Non-Discrimination Act", addressing health care discrimination in obtaining insurance; the "Apprenticeship Opportunities Act", addressing skilled labor workforce development opportunities; the landmark "Shift Breaks" bill, guaranteeing adequate paid rest breaks for retail employees; the "Retaliatory Evictions" reform bill (SB 620), strengthening protections for home renters; the "Phosphorus Penalties" bill (SB 751), strengthening environmental penalties for violations of the 2007 ban; the "Security Clearance Tax Credit" bill, a $2 million annual tax credit for workers and businesses seeking high-security federal contracts; the "Montgomery County Housing Opportunities Commission labor contract" bill (MC 814-08 / HB 946); the "Homeowners' Tax Fairness In Eminent Domain Proceedings Act"; the "Maryland Organic Transition Investment Opportunities Act"; expansion of the "Maryland Antitrust Act"; hundreds of thousands of dollars in funding for the Homecreast House senior assisted living facility, the Silver Spring Jewish Center, the Cardinal McCarrick Center, St. Luke's House; and State Budget amendments to advance pensions, health care, women's reproductive rights, "aging in place" funding for Seniors, and other social services.

 In addition, Roger authored many other important initiatives, including the "Medicare Prescription Drug Donut Hole Tax Assistance Act," which led to the nation's first state subsidy program for senior citizens in the Medicare "donut hole"; the "Workplace Religious Freedom Act," the "Oil Sands Responsibility Act," the "Small Business Health Insurance Stimulus Act," the "Loan Assistance Repayment Program for Medical Professionals" bill, the "Heroes Housing Initiative," among many others.
 A staunch advocate for the rights of special needs children, the elderly, and differently-abled individuals, Roger created and funded the $250,000+ (Senator) "Roger Manno Scholarship Fund for Students with Pervasive Developmental Disorders and Other Special Needs."
-In all, Roger has authored more laws signed by the Governor than any candidate in the House or Senate in the 19th District throughout his tenure in the legislature.
+In all, Roger has authored more laws signed by the Governor than any 19th District legislator throughout his tenure in office.

 Roger is an attorney-at-law in Maryland, and is also licensed in the District of Columbia and in federal courts.
 Prior to his election to the legislature, Roger served as a Legislative Director and Legislative Counsel/Senior Counsel in the United States Congress.
 In that capacity Roger drafted numerous legislative initiatives, including: legislation ensuring thorough health care screenings for all U.S. troops; several post-9/11 Homeland Security bills and amendments strengthening security and civil rights; alternative U.S. Budgets sponsored by the Congressional Black Caucus; and was an organizer of issue forums for the Congressional Black Caucus Annual Legislative Conference.
 Additionally, as a staff member handling International Relations issues and Foreign Operations Appropriations, in 2005 Roger traveled to Israel with a congressional staff delegation during Israel’s "Disengagement" from Israel's West Bank and the Gaza Strip.
 Immediately following the attacks on September 11, 2001, Roger served as a key staff member on the House of Representatives Homeland Security Task Force (Democratic Caucus), drafting Homeland Security amendments and alternatives to The Patriot Act.
 While his work dealt with a broad range of Homeland Security issues, his specific contributions were in the area of Domestic Law Enforcement.